EliteFitAI/ef-help-center/docs/product-tour/Admin/1userJourney.md

 ---

-## 🩺 Physiotherapy Program Workflow
+## 🩺 Physiotherapy program workflow

 Understand the entire workflow from EliteFit.AI to patients and physiotherapists: